mcaimi/amq-broker-helm/helm/persistent/README.md

-# BASIC BROKER HELM CHART WITH DISK PERSISTENCE
+# AMQ BROKER WITH DISK PERSISTENCE

-This chart will deploy a basic broker with disk persistence and no SSL endpoint.
+This chart handles the deployment of an AMQ broker with persistence and optional TLS encryption.
+The broker is created with one multiplexed acceptor (configurable via values), TLS is an optional feature.

 |NAME                              | DESCRIPTION                                              | DEFAULT VALUE |
 |----------------------------------|----------------------------------------------------------|----------------|